Nissan Maxima: First generation (1981)

-Second generation (PU11; 1985)
+Second generation (1985)

 On October 17, 1984, the first front-wheel drive Maxima (based on the Bluebird U11) was introduced for the 1985 model year.
 This Maxima was available with a 157 hp, 3.0-liter VG30E V6 engine and a four-speed automatic or a five-speed manual transmission.
 In Japan, a smaller 2.0-liter version of this engine was fitted.
-These engines were the first V6 engine to be mass-produced in Japan.
+These engines were the first V6 engine to be mass-produced in Japan, and the first Nissan to utilize a V6 engine with front wheel drive.
 The second generation was assigned compact status in the US market.
 This was the last generation to be available as a station wagon, a version which had been offered since the Datsun 810 days.

 In late 1986, the 1987 Maxima was introduced with a freshened exterior and interior.
-Automatic shoulder belts were now found on both the 1987 sedan and wagons built after February 1987.
+Automatic shoulder belts became featured on both the 1987 sedan and wagons built after February 1987.
 Luxury amenities were offered on both the "base" GL, later renamed GXE and SE trim levels.
 Such features for the GL/GXE included digital touch entry system on the driver and passenger side door panel, power windows, locks, antenna, power seats, remote trunk release, voice warning system, optional leather seating, optional heated front seats, an optional Electronics Pkg (a sedan exclusive, it included a digital instruments and a trip computer) and an optional power sunroof (sunroof was standard on Maxima wagons).
 15-inch alloy wheels were standard for the Maxima.